Shaikh-Imran/know-your-superhero-react-app/README.md

-# Know your Super Hero React App by CodersTea.com
+# Know Superheroes and Supervillains React App by CodersTea.com

-Know all about your super hero.
-Search the superhero.
-All the info about your favorite superhero such as real name, work profession, aliases, connections or with whom he/she has worked with.
+Know all about Superheroes and Supervillains, such as real name, work profession, aliases, connections or with whom he/she has worked with.